rockstor/rockstor-doc/faq.rst

 What Linux flavor is rockstor based on?
 ---------------------------------------

-Rockstor is based on Fedora 19.
-Our plan is to fully support Rockstor on latest CentOS out of the box.
-However, that is not possible until a more recent Linux kernel is supported on CentOS.
+Rockstor 3.x is based on CentOS 7.
+We rebrand CentOS, add Rockstor software in the form of additional rpms and change the installer to make it a bit more straight forward and specific.

 What Filesystems are supported by Rockstor?
 -------------------------------------------

-Rockstor only supports BTRFS filesystem.
-See `here
-<https://btrfs.wiki.kernel.org/index.php/Main_Page>`_ for more details about
-BTRFS, a rich and disruptive filesystem.
+BTRFS all the way!
+Though there's lot more to Rockstor than the filesystem, at the core Rockstor productizes neat features of BTRFS filesystem.

-How do I protect data loss with Rockstor?
+How do I prevent data loss with Rockstor?
 -----------------------------------------

 Disk level redundancy is provided by built-in software raid of BTRFS including